Priority populations for treatment

 - Primary pediatric care for their children

-- Gender-specific substance abuse treatment and other therapeutic interventions for women, which may address issues of relationships or sexual and physical abuse
+- Gender-specific substance misuse treatment and other therapeutic interventions for women, which may address issues of relationships or sexual and physical abuse

 - Therapeutic interventions for children in the custody of women in treatment, which may address their developmental needs, issues of sexual or physical abuse and neglect